TheNetworkGuy/netbox-zabbix-sync/README.md

 I would recommend using macros for sensitive data such as community strings since the data in Netbox is plain-text.

-Note: Not all SNMP data is required for a working configuration.
+> **_NOTE:_** Not all SNMP data is required for a working configuration.
 [The following parameters are allowed ](https://www.zabbix.com/documentation/current/manual/api/reference/hostinterface/object#details_tag "The following parameters are allowed ")but are not all required, depending on your environment.